emotion-js/emotion/packages/babel-plugin/README.md

 > Babel plugin for the minification and optimization of emotion styles.

-`babel-plugin-emotion` is highly recommended, but not required in version 8 and above of `emotion`.
+`@emotion/babel-plugin` is highly recommended, but not required in version 8 and above of Emotion.

 ## Features